dwahroianmai/fullstackopen/part0/spa_new_note06.md

     server-->>browser: responds with status code 201
     deactivate server

-    Note: browser stays no the same page
+    Note right of browser: browser stays no the same page
 ```